-- 1) The nontaxable part of a distribution (such as your after-tax contributions) other than the net unrealized appreciation from employer securities (described in Distributions of employer securities, under Figuring the Taxable Amount, earlier), - 2) Any of a series of substantially equal distributions paid at least once a year over: - a) Your lifetime or life expectancy, - The joint lives or life expectancies of you and your beneficiary, or - c) A period of 10 years or more, - 3) A required minimum distribution (discussed later under Tax on Excess Accumulation), - 4) Hardship distributions from 401(k) plans and certain 403(b) plans, - Corrective distributions of excess contributions or excess deferrals, and any income allocable to the excess, or of excess annual additions and any
+- 1. Any of a series of substantially equal distributions paid at least once a year over: - a.
+Your lifetime or life expectancy, - b.
+The joint lives or life expectancies of you and your beneficiary, or - c.
+A period of 10 years or more, - 2.
+A required minimum distribution (discussed later under Tax on Excess Accumulation), - 3.
+Hardship distributions, - 4.
+Corrective distributions of excess contributions or excess deferrals, and any income allocable to the excess, or of excess annual additions and any allocable gains (see Corrective distributions of excess plan contributions, at the beginning of Taxation of Nonperiodic Payments, earlier), - A loan treated as a distribution because it does not satisfy certain requirements either when made or later (such as upon default), unless the participant's accrued benefits are reduced (offset) to repay the loan (see Loans Treated as Distributions, earlier), - 6.
+Dividends on employer securities, and

-- allocable gains (see Corrective distributions of excess plan contributions, at the beginning of Taxation of Nonperiodic Payments, earlier), - 6) A loan treated as a distribution because it does not satisfy certain requirements either when made or later (such as upon default), unless the participant's accrued benefits are reduced (offset) to repay the loan (see Loans Treated as Distributions, earlier), - 7) Dividends on employer securities, and - 8) The cost of life insurance coverage.
+7. The cost of life insurance coverage.